 However, an arrest and charge is not the same as a conviction.

 If you have been charged with assault in Texas, the Tidwell Law Firm can represent you in court.
-We will ensure that your rights are defended and that you are given the best defense possible.
+Our experienced criminal defense attorneys will ensure that your rights are defended and that you are given the best defense possible.

-Here is how to beat an assault charge in Texas.
+Here is how to beat assault charges in Texas.